Thomas Jefferson once wrote, “No occupation is so delightful to me as the culture of the earth, and no culture comparable to that of the garden.”

 - Fill with soil.
 You can make your own planting soil with equal parts peat, vermiculite, and compost.

 - Add the grid – measured 12 inches apart, you can use twine & a nail or spare pieces of lumber to layout your squares.

 - Plant your herbs!
 Tall ones in the middle & shorter ones along the edges.

-The white raised garden bed shown below is pre-made kit perfect for the square-foot garden method.
-This is the 4 x 4-foot size and which is 11 inches deep.
+The white raised garden bed shown below is a pre-made kit perfect for the square-foot garden method.
+This is the 4 x 4-foot size and is 11 inches deep.